 Collingwood seemed a deserted place.
-Some old buildings in the small-town centre (a couple of blocks only) and many properties for sale.
+Some old buildings in the small-town center (a couple of blocks only) and many properties for sale.
 We met maybe five, maybe six other people on the way.
 The houses around the main street had seemingly the best times already behind them.
-Only few properties seemed to be new or renovated.
-Street art on walls was a remainder of past times.
+Only a few properties seemed to be new or renovated.
+Street art on walls was a reminder of past times.
 People in elegant XIX century, maybe early XX century clothing.
 I looked up at a street plate.
 ‘Kings Arms’ stood there …

 We made some photos of a small lake adjacent to the main street.
 The storm was somewhere over the horizon.
 The silence was everywhere.
-Like the main street the place seemed to be neglected and deserted.
+Like the main street, the place seemed to be neglected and deserted.
 Maybe, because a storm was coming.
-Maybe, I was not in good mood.
+Maybe, I was not in a good mood.
 We reached the bay.
 It was still low tide.
-A silent town on my right hand and endless horizon on the left.
+A quiet town on my right hand and endless horizon on the left.
 I was thinking of people, who close themselves up in a monastery for a weekend to disconnect from the outer world.
 ‘This place would be perfect for them’ I thought.
 ‘The difference would be the views and the fresh air from somewhere over the ocean.’
 Suddenly I heard a child’s voice.
 ‘Hello‘ it said.
 I raised my eyes and looked around.
 A small girl was waving at me through a window.
-Naturally I waived back and returned the greeting.
+Naturally, I waved back and returned the greeting.
 ‘The place is not that deserted as I thought’.
 I smiled to myself.
 But in fact, for the next hour or so we did not see or hear a soul.
 I remember only smelling some delicious food cooking in one of the houses we passed by.
 The open window was in quite a distance.
 But the air was that kind of clean that any smell would be noticeable from away.

 We grabbed a bite in one of (I think) only two restaurants in the main street.
 Some kind of fish soup with much cream inside.
 It was a nutritious meal.
 Not more and not less.
 Definitely not a good start of the evening.
 Yes, I have forgotten.
-In New Zealand you will not enjoy a long evening like in Europe.
+In New Zealand, you will not enjoy a long evening like in Europe.
 Restaurants close early.
 At eight or nine.

 As we were on our way back to the motel, it started to rain.
 The rain was getting heavier and heavier.
 You heard the wind.
-My bed was in the attic directly under the slope roof.
+My bed was in the attic directly under the roof.
 The rain woke me up once or twice in the night.
-In the very morning my fellows stuck to the original plan and went to photograph the sunrise from the peninsula.
+In the very morning, my fellows stuck to the original plan and went to photograph the sunrise from the peninsula.
 A hectic start of a long day.
 I skipped.
 But did not sleep out at all.
 My fellows came back after forty minutes or so making much noise.
-Drenched they were shivering in desperate need of cloths change.
+Drenched they were shivering in desperate need of clothes change.
 Going to photograph a sunrise during the hurricane time was barely a good idea.
 And we still had a long ride ahead of us.
-More than five hundred kilometers, probably in unsteady weather conditions.
+More than five hundred kilometers, probably in unstable weather conditions.
 Not a good start into a day, being tired already in the morning.

-The breakfast should had been quick.
+The breakfast should have been quick.
 We had to hit the road as quickly as possible.
 We chose the other restaurant.
-A coffee shop, restaurant and some art centre run by two young surfers.
+A coffee shop, restaurant and some art center run by two young surfers.
 They had opened for us.
 All dishes were freshly made.
 But it lasted longevity.
 Maybe half an hour, maybe more.
 My headache was getting stronger.
 Too hasty morning with too much in the itinerary ahead.

-Reading his book he was kind of quiet I never saw a man before and maybe never will again.
+Reading his book, he was kind of quiet I never saw a man before and maybe never will again.

 Index of posts on New Zealand >>>